taocpp/PEGTL/doc/Rule-Reference.md

 * in namespace `tao::pegtl::utf16_be` for big-endian UTF-16 encoded inputs,
 * in namespace `tao::pegtl::utf16_le` for little-endian UTF-16 encoded inputs,
 * in namespace `tao::pegtl::utf32_be` for big-endian UTF-32 encoded inputs,
-* in namespace `tao::pegtl::utf32_le` for little-endian UTF-32 encoded inputs.
+* in namespace `tao::pegtl::utf32_le` for little-endian UTF-32 encoded inputs,
+* in namespace `tao::pegtl::unicode` for native-endian input-adaptive rules.

 For convenience, they also appear in multiple namespace aliases,

 * namespace alias `tao::pegtl::utf16` for native-endian UTF-16 encoded inputs,
 * namespace alias `tao::pegtl::utf32` for native-endian UTF-32 encoded inputs.

-The following limitations apply to the UTF-16 and UTF-32 rules:
+The following limitations apply to the UTF-16, UTF-32 and Unicode rules:

-* Unaligned input leads to unaligned memory access.
 * The line and column numbers are not counted correctly.
 * They are not automatically included with `tao/pegtl.hpp`.

 The UTF-8 rules are included with `include/tao/pegtl.hpp` while the UTF-16 and UTF-32 rules require manual inclusion of the following files.
+* `tao/pegtl/utf16.hpp`
-* `tao/pegtl/contrib/utf16.hpp`
+* `tao/pegtl/utf32.hpp`
-* `tao/pegtl/contrib/utf32.hpp`
+* `tao/pegtl/unicode.hpp`

 While unaligned accesses are no problem on x86 compatible processors, on other architectures they might be very slow or even crash the application.